One Mitt sytem

 d.You only need to buy and look after one pair of mitts (and maybe a spare).

-As for what mitts to use for this system, well for day routes I don’t think you can beat dachsteins mitts, as they are cheap, warm and tough.
-Just make sure when buying them that they are a little oversized so that your hands slip in and out easily (vital when it comes to getting your mitts on one handed on steep ground).
+As for what mitts to use for this system, well for day routes I don’t think you can beat Dachstein mitts, as they are cheap, warm and tough.
+Just make sure when buying them that they are a little oversized so that your hands slip in and out easily (vital when it comes to getting your mitts on one-handed on steep ground).

-Perhaps the best system would be a pair of membrane mitts and a pair of dachsteins; one being a frontline mitt, the other held in reserve, as the membrane mitt liner can be removed and the outer can used with the dachsteins, or even by itself (giving quite a fair bit of warmth and good grip).
+Perhaps the best system would be a pair of membrane mitts and a pair of Dachstein; one being a frontline mitt, the other held in reserve, as the membrane mitt liner can be removed and the outer can be used with the Dachstein, or even by itself (giving quite a fair bit of warmth and good grip).

 I’m not advocating everyone stop using gloves (great article here by Kelly Cordes on glove systems, only that for some climbers it may be more effective - and comfortable - and cheaper - to go old school for a while.